 5-Minute Raspberry Banana Smoothie

-Sweet, fresh and tangy, this raspberry banana smoothie is the perfect use for fresh or frozen raspberries makes for a delicious snack or breakfast.
+Sweet, fresh and tangy, this raspberry banana smoothie is the perfect use for fresh or frozen raspberries, is creamy from Greek yogurt and milk, and makes for a delicious snack or breakfast.
+Let me show you how easy it is to make!

 Tip: This recipe works with fresh or frozen fruit, to help keep your options open on busy mornings!
 If you’re using fresh fruit but love a good, cold smoothie, simply add a little bit of ice to your blender to thicken things up.